adamghill/build-docker-and-deploy-to-caprover/README.md

 ### github-token

 The GitHub personal access token.
-Required, but will be set by the GitHub action automatically.
+Required.
+Set by the GitHub action automatically.

 ### caprover-app-name